croyleje/standalone_email.server/README.md

 # standalone_email.server

-This script will help set up a email server on Debian/Ubuntu based servers.
-Unlike similar scripts this sets up a standalone email server there is no nginx or apache server installed with the email server.
-If you are looking to setup only an email sever and don't plan on having a website _or_ want to add an email server to an already existing web server.
-I highly recommend having a separate server for your email separate server or domain for your email which I do recommend this script will help you get everything setup.
-It has been tested on Debian 10 Buster and Ubuntu 18.04LTS but should be compatible with any Debian/Ubuntu based server.
+This script will setup an email server on a Debian/Ubuntu based server.
+Unlike similar scripts this installs a standalone email server, there is no need to install an Nginx or Apache placeholder website and has been tested on Debian 10 Buster and Ubuntu 18.04LTS.

 **Read this readme and the script's comments before running it.**